 Alumni Reunion Receptions

-On the Saturday of each Yale College Reunion, the House holds a special reception for alumni and guests to reconnect before the official Reunion Weekend begins.
-We welcome you back to the House to catch up with old friends, to hear from current students about their Yale experiences, and to hear about what the House has been up to since your last visit.
+On the Saturday of each Yale College Reunion, the House holds a special reception for alumni and guests to reconnect before the official Reunion Weekend formally begins.
+We welcome alumni back to the House to catch up with old friends, to hear from current students about their Yale experiences, and to hear about what the House has been up to since their last visit.